Short Breaks

 Support workers are provided free of charge.
 However, some activities will have additional costs which families will need to pay for.

-Our current specialist short break providers
+Our current short break providers

 Community Links